Yielding on Left Turns

 It's always dangerous when you turn left in an intersection.
 You usually have to cross over opposing lanes of traffic which leaves you vulnerable in a crash.
 It also exposes you to drivers who would never think that they might have to yield and let you turn left.

-The rule in B.C. for turning left at an intersection requires that you yield to any opposing traffic in or approaching the intersection so closely that it would be a hazard.
-Having yielded as required, opposing traffic must now yield to you and allow you to make your left turn.
+The rule in B.C. for turning left at an intersection requires that you yield to any opposing traffic in or approaching the intersection so closely that it would be an immediate hazard.
+Once you have done this, opposing traffic must now yield to you and allow you to make your left turn.

 Never, ever expect the opposing drivers to follow this rule, even if you are at an intersection controlled by traffic lights that have turned yellow.
 In fact, this may be one of the more dangerous times to try and turn.
 Drivers wanting to get through before the red may not be watching for you.